-Dr. James Downar, a member of our Physicians Advisory Council, spoke to the CBC’s The Sunday Edition about the benefits and perils of organ donation after assisted death.
+Dr. James Downar, a member of our Clinicians Advisory Council, spoke to the CBC’s The Sunday Edition about the benefits and perils of organ donation after assisted death.

 Jeanna Anne Bérubé accessed MAID in the fall of 2016.
 Her family shares their experience with The Timmins Press, including the comfort they’ve found in knowing that she was able to donate her kidneys and parts of her eyes.

 “That’s a comfort for us, because we know that she lives on in other people.
 For me, it helps me with the grief.
 It helps with the acceptance.”

 An access to information request has revealed that the Timmins and District Hospital's assisted dying policy encourages the procedure to be done outside the hospital, as reported by The Timmins Press.